 Get in the bath and relax, unwind and let the chamomile work its magic.
 Soak for about 30 minutes.
 Rinse with warm water and apply a lotion/moisturizer/body oil as you normally would.
 Get in your comfy clothes, make a cup of tea and watch a good movie, wrapped in a cozy blanket on the couch.

-Chamomile nourishes and soothes the scalp, strengthens hair follicles and stimulates hair growth. chamomile is the correct answer in the case of an itchy scalp as well as shiny hair.
+The chamomile health and skin benefits have positive effects on the hair as well.
+Chamomile nourishes and soothes the scalp, strengthens hair follicles and stimulates hair growth.
+Chamomile is the correct answer in the case of an itchy scalp as well as shiny hair.
 In case you want to lighten your hair color without the harmful chemicals in store-bought bleach, chamomile can do that too, since it works as a natural hair bleach.

 - Aids and prevents dandruff